santiagovollmar/git-quickguide/readme.md

 **NOTE:** globbing in the `.gitignore` file is case-insensitive.

 # branching
+Branches allow for simultaneous development on different features/versions.
+By default the first branch is called 'master'.
+Each branch always has a branch pointer, which points to a specific commit.
+Different branches can diverge from each other on any commit.
+Each branch has its own commits, its own working directory and its own staging index.

+In each git repository there is a HEAD pointer which points to the currently active branch.
+New commits are always added to the branch which HEAD is currently pointing to.

+The `git branch` command is used to interact with git branches.
+Usage:
+* `git branch`			- show all branches
+* `git branch {name} [SHA]`	- create new branch (at commit with specified SHA)
+* `git branch -d [name]`	- delete existing branch

+To switch between different branches one may use `git checkout {name}`

 # merging

 # useful stuff
 * create repos of project skeletons (e.g. java webapp) and clone them when needed